hashicorp/terraform/website/docs/configuration/resources.html.md

 In order to manage resources, a Terraform module must specify which providers it requires.
-Additionally, most providers need some configuration in order to access the remote API they rely on.
+Additionally, most providers need some configuration in order to access their remote APIs, and the root module must provide that configuration.

 For more information, see: